-Maybe you find a video that perfectly explains a subject you’re trying to learn.
+Maybe you find a video explaining a subject you’re trying to learn.
 You download the video so you can reference it again later.
 No harm, right?
 Not so fast.

 According to YouTube’s terms of service, you cannot download content without express permission from the creator.
-And, of course, standard copyright laws apply, too.
+And, of course, standard copyright laws apply.

 Videos that fall into the Public Domain, Creative Commons and CopyLeft are fair game for downloading, though you could still be violating YouTube’s Terms of Service.